Ike Turner: 1977–2007: Later career

-Turner reformed the Ikettes in the mid-1990s, which included his then-wife Jeanette Bazzell Turner and Michelle Love (Randi Love).
-Vera Clyburn, who was an Ikette in the 1970s was the lead singer.
+Turner reformed the Ikettes in the mid-1990s, which included his then-wife Jeanette Bazzell Turner, Nina Hill, and Michelle Love (Randi Love).
+Vera Clyburn, who was an Ikette in the 1970s, was the lead singer.
 They performed to positive reviews as the Ike Turner Revue.
 In August 1997, Turner returned to his hometown Clarksdale to headline the 10th Annual Sunflower River Blues & Gospel Festival.
 Turner credited Joe Louis Walker with encouraging him to return to his roots in blues music.
-Turner played guitar and assisted in production on Walker's 1997 album Great Guitars; Walker paid him $5,000 a night for six songs.
+Turner played guitar and assisted in the production on Walker's 1997 album Great Guitars; Walker paid him $5,000 a night for six songs.
 Walker invited Turner to perform with him at the San Francisco Blues Festival and to tour in Europe.
 The positive response to the tour encouraged Turner to reform the Kings of Rhythm.
-They toured the US in 2001, and headlined a showcase at South by Southwest where they were hailed as one of the highlights of the conference.
+They toured the US in 2001, and headlined a showcase at South by Southwest, where they were hailed as one of the highlights of the conference.
 Turner's work on the tour led to the recording and release of his Grammy-nominated album Here & Now (2001).
 In 2002, Turner's performance at the Montreux Jazz Festival was released as a live album and DVD.

 In 2002, Turner filmed Martin Scorsese's PBS documentary series The Blues, which aired in September 2003.
 He is featured in the documentaries The Road to Memphis and Godfathers and Sons, as part of the series.
-Turner appeared on the Gorillaz's album Demon Days (2005); playing piano on "Every Planet We Reach Is Dead".
+Turner appeared on the Gorillaz's album Demon Days (2005), playing piano on "Every Planet We Reach Is Dead".
 He performed the song with Gorillaz at the Manchester Opera House in November 2005.
 His performance is featured in the live concert DVD Demon Days: Live at the Manchester Opera House.

-In 2006, Turner released his last album Risin' With the Blues on the independent label Zoho Roots.
+In 2006, Turner released his last album, Risin' With the Blues, on the independent label Zoho Roots.
 The album received positive critical reception, and was nominated for best Blues Album at the 7th Annual Independent Music Awards.
 Turner won his first solo Grammy Award for Best Traditional Blues Album at the 49th Annual Grammy Awards in 2007.